 2. Placement of Clean Sand and Sediment

-After the excavation and removal of impacted sediments has been completed, we begin rebuilding the wetland using clean materials.
+After the excavation and removal of impacted sediments have been completed, we begin rebuilding the wetland using clean materials.
 Rebuilding efforts can include the installation of clean sand, engineered caps, and organic black dirt.
-This material can come from nearby borrow sites, or is brought in from distant locations.
+This material can come from nearby borrow sites or is brought in from distant locations.

-Placement of clean material can be facilitated in several ways.
-It can be brought in by dump truck, by barge, by amphibious equipment, or it can even be pumped in hydraulically.
+The placement of clean material can be facilitated in several ways.
+It can be brought in by dump truck, by barge, by amphibious equipment, or it can even be pumped hydraulically.
 Each project must be evaluated to determine which method is the most economical, and the least damaging to undisturbed areas.

 3. Seeding and Planting